 - Learning to manage ambiguity and apparent paradoxes: Our System 1 doesn’t like ambiguity or paradox and it exhibits a number of bad behaviours when we are faced with ambiguity; for example, it will simply ignore the fact of there being missing relevant information and make decisions based only on whatever limited, and sometimes irrelevant, information it has.
 Many of our cognitive failures and bad decisions result from this, so learning to recognize this and take corrective action, via System 2, is important for good decision-making.

-In future blog posts, I will describe each of these enabling capabilities in more detail.
-In the meantime, I encourage you to start practicing thinking about thinking.
+I encourage you to start practicing thinking about thinking.
 You can do this by occasionally taking a little time out to reflect on your recent decisions….

 - What was your immediate response from System 1?

 - How much did you double-check your System 1 response using your System 2?

 - On reflection (using System 2), does your System 1 response seem reasonable and correct?
 In what ways might it be unreasonable or incorrect?

 - What do you learn from your reflections?